-If you love to enter contests but you live in Quebec, you're going to have a hard time.
-Many Canadian sweepstakes say in their rules that they are void in Quebec, which means that residents of the province are not allowed to enter.
+If you love to enter sweepstakes but live in Quebec, you might feel frustrated.
+Many Canadian sweepstakes have rules that state they're void in Quebec, which means that residents of the province are not allowed to enter.

 Almost a third of the population of Canada lives in Quebec, so companies have a powerful motivation for wanting to include them in their marketing campaigns.
 Why don't sweepstakes sponsors want residents of Quebec to enter?

 Canadian Sweepstakes Law Is Why Many Companies Exclude Quebec

 Companies don't exclude residents of Quebec from sweepstakes because they don't want to advertise in Quebec, or because they have anything against the residents of that province.
 The reason why so many sweepstakes are void in Quebec is that the sponsors must follow a stringent set of laws set out by Quebec's Regie des alcools, des courses et des jeux (RACJ), which governs alcohol, lotteries, contests, gambling, and more.

-For example, in order for sweepstakes with prizes worth more than a certain value to be open to residents of Quebec, the companies sponsoring the sweepstakes must take some or all of the following steps:
+For example, for sweepstakes with prizes worth more than a certain value to be open to residents of Quebec, the companies sponsoring the sweepstakes must take some or all of the following steps: